List of Case Closed characters: Koji Haneda

 Koji Haneda (羽田 浩司, Haneda Kōji) was a talented shogi player and Shukichi Haneda's non-blood brother, either by adoption, marriage, or some other means.
 Many had high hopes that Koji would win all seven of the major shogi titles.
 He died under mysterious circumstances 17 years ago when he was in the United States participating in a chess tournament, a game he also enjoyed.
 He left a dying message on a broken mirror on the floor, with remaining letters as "P-T-O-N" cut from "PUT ON MASCARA".
 Conan and Akai interpreted it as "RUM ASACA", but Yusaku Kudo interpreted it as a single name "CARASUMA", pointing to Renya Karasuma.
 Anita Hailey suggests that Koji may have been murdered with APTX 4869 since a person with the same name appeared on the list of people killed by the poison.
 Masumi and Mary research his death.
 Rumi Wakasa has memories of Koji Haneda before his murder.
 Koji had a shogi bishop as his amulet.
 The shogi piece was later possessed by Rumi Wakasa after Koji's murder.

 Reception

 The name changes done by Funimation Entertainment and Viz Media were highly criticized.
 Carlo Santos of Anime News Network criticized how they attempted to Americanize the main characters' names yet the secondary characters were able to keep their Japanese names.
 Eduardo M. Chavez of Mania.com and Jeffrey Harris of IGN agreed that the name changes were pointless.

 Due to the popularity of the series, the characters from the series were used in a pamphlet to introduce the 34th G8 summit and were used to promote general crime fighting.
 The characters were also featured on commemorative stamps.
 Statues of Jimmy Kudo, Conan Edogawa, and Rachel Moore are found at Hokuei, Tottori.
 Several figurines were produced based on the likeness of the characters in the Case Closed series.
 Many characters were also featured on trading cards from the Case Closed collectible card game.

+Vermouth was voted the "Most Likeable Villain" in a 2026 poll of 6,077 people conducted by the digital manga platform Comic Cmoa.